p10rahulm/your-static-website/README.md

 13. Workshops: You can showcase any workshops (short courses) in these pages.
 14. Default: This is a default setting that is there.

+TODO: Add Docs

 ### Steps to create a webpage

 Each of these page types (except default) goes into its own directory in the content folder.
 It's easy enough to create any one of these pages.
-For example if you want to create a presentation page called 'Hyderabad Blues':
+For example **if you want to create a presentation page called 'Hyderabad Blues'**:

 1. Open a terminal
     - On windows, you can do this by typing 'terminal' or 'bash' after clicking the windows button on the bottom left of your screen